rs/zerolog/README.md

 Zerolog's API is designed to provide both a great developer experience and stunning [performance](#benchmarks).
 Its unique chaining API allows zerolog to write JSON log events by avoiding allocations and reflection.

-The uber's [zap](https://godoc.org/go.uber.org/zap) library pioneered this approach.
-Zerolog is taking this concept to the next level with simpler to use API and even better performance.
+Uber's [zap](https://godoc.org/go.uber.org/zap) library pioneered this approach.
+Zerolog is taking this concept to the next level with a simpler to use API and even better performance.

 To keep the code base and the API simple, zerolog focuses on JSON logging only.
 Pretty logging on the console is made possible using the provided (but inefficient) `zerolog.ConsoleWriter`.